Biomedical Informatics and Data Science (NLM)

 Other requirements:

 1. Attendance at weekly Keck Seminars Fridays during the Fall/Spring semesters at 4:00 pm, officially Rice University course BIOS 592 Topics in Quantitative Biology and Biomedical Informatics.
-Enrollment for course credit is required for Rice predoctoral trainees only.
-Predoc trainees from other institutions should not enroll, because that will use up 1 of your 12 allotted inter-institutional course credits that you will need for your required coursework.
+Enrollment for course credit is required for Rice PhD students only.
+PhD students from other institutions should not enroll, because that will use up 1 of their 12 allotted inter-institutional course credits that they will need for your required coursework.

 2. Attendance and self-organization of monthly NLM trainee meetings, held the 2nd Friday of the month (Sept. – April) at 3:00 pm in the BRC.